sonic-net/DASH/documentation/general/design/dash-architecture-view.md

   the DPU.
 The DASH orchestration agent shall write the state of each tables to STATEDB used by the applications to fetch the programmed status of DASH configured objects.

-For more information and details, see [SONiC-DASH HLD](https://github.com/Azure/DASH/blob/main/documentation/general/design/dash-sonic-hld.md).

 ### DASH single DPU on NIC